What is criminal attempt?

 To find out how we can fight for you, we invite you to contact us for a free consultation.
-One of our caring and experienced Colorado criminal attorneys will response to you quickly so that we can get started planning the best defense to your Colorado criminal case.
+One of our and experienced Colorado criminal attorneys will respond to you quickly so that we can get started planning the best defense to your Colorado criminal case.

 For the fastest response, fill out the convenient and confidential form on this page.
 Or call us at our Denver home office:

 1400 16th Street ste.
 400